slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A man without a vision for his future always return to his past."
 -- Proverb*

-> *"I am a warrior so that my son may be a merchant, so that his son may be a poet."
--- John Quincy Adams*

 > *"I never worry about the future.
 It comes soon enough."
 -- Albert Einstein*

 > *"No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened."
 -- John Hodgman*

-> *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
-A good question to ask yourself today is «What might I be wrong about?»"
--- Kevin Kelly*

-> *"The future belongs to those who see possibilities before they become obvious."
--- John Sculley*

 > *"The empires of the future are empires of the mind."
 -- Winston Churchill*

-> *"The future is uncertain, but this uncertainty is at the very heart of human creativity."
--- Ilya Prigogine*

 > *"In the business world, the rearview mirror is always clearer than the windshield."
 -- Warren Buffett*

 > *"Every expert has a past.
 Every creator has a future."
 -- rapahelz@x*

+### On predictions

+Futurism is a study of time.
+Anomalies often represent the future but to our eyes they seem strange.

+> *"The future belongs to those who see possibilities before they become obvious."
+-- John Sculley*

+> *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
+A good question to ask yourself today is «What might I be wrong about?»"
+-- Kevin Kelly*

+> *"The probability that your theory is correct decreases exponentially with the number of assumptions you make."
+-- pmddomingos@x*